 Bedford Place, Alloa has previously been used by Clackmannanshire Council as an education facility.
 It was deemed unfit for purpose in 2020, with major structural issues.
+The building has now been approved for disposal and Kingdom Housing Association is exploring developing the site for affordable housing.

 The building is now in very poor condition and costs for re-development will have increased since the original costs produced in 2020.
+A further feasibility and cost exercise now requires to be carried out.